What is Cave Mining?

 Cave mining, for those who are new to the term, is a highly specialized, large-scale method of underground mining used to extract large orebodies efficiently.

-The main principle behind cave mining is to undercut the exposed rock and allow it to collapse under its own weight.
-This process continues until a void is created at the bottom of the orebody.
-Once it reaches the surface, a subsidence zone is created, at which time the fragmented ore can be extracted from the base of the cave.
-This method is particularly effective for large, low-grade deposits, where traditional mining methods aren’t always feasible.
+The main principle behind cave mining is to undercut the orebody using drilling and blasting over a wide area and then allow it to collapse under its own weight.
+This process continues until a fully fragmented column is created, which is similar to a massive silo.
+The caved ore can now be drawn at a high rate of production, typically with large capacity LHD units.
+Once the cave reaches the surface, a subsidence zone is created.
+This method is particularly effective for large, low-grade deposits, where traditional mining methods would not be economic.

 In this article, we’re going to examine the different types of cave mining, their key features, advantages, and challenges, and the key players involved in this unique industry.